jamesturk/spatula/docs/reference.rst

 .. py:class:: ListPage

+  .. inheritance-diagram:: ListPage

   Base class for common pattern of extracting many homogenous items from one page.

   Instead of overriding :py:meth:`process_response`, subclasses should provide a :py:meth:`process_item` that will be invoked on each subitem in the page (as defined by the particular subclass being used).

 .. py:class:: CsvListPage

+  .. inheritance-diagram:: CsvListPage

   :py:class:`ListPage` subclass where each row of a CSV file will be handed to :py:meth:`process_item`.

 .. py:class:: HtmlListPage

+  .. inheritance-diagram:: HtmlListPage

   :py:class:`ListPage` subclass where each element matching the provided :py:attr:`selector` will be handed to :py:meth:`process_item`.

 .. py:class:: JsonListPage

+  .. inheritance-diagram:: JsonListPage

   :py:class:`ListPage` subclass where each element in a JSON list response will be handed to :py:meth:`process_item`.

 .. py:class:: XmlListPage

+TODO: inheritance diagram won't show up for this one, need to dig in

   :py:class:`ListPage` subclass where each element matching the provided :py:attr:`selector` will be handed to :py:meth:`process_item`.
 Unlike :py:class:`HtmlListPage`, the root element will be parsed with the `lxml.etree` parser.